This is How to Divorce a Covert or Malignant Narcissist and Do It Right

 Learn about your rights pursuant to Family Code 2030, 2031 and 2032.
 We link to a guide on this issue.

-Seek sanctions against the narcissist's misconduct
+Seek sanctions for the narcissist's misconduct

-Family Code 271 is a code section that punishes bad behavior.
+Family Code 271 is a code section that punishes bad behavior

 If the narcissist engages in litigation conduct that unnecessarily increases attorney's fees or causes unreasonable delays, you have options.